johnmichaelkuczynski/SEMSKEL.XYZ/replit.md

 - Sentence entries table with user association
 - Upload custom JSONL files to append to the bank
 - Per-user sentence tracking and stats
+- **Installment Downloads**: Large sentence banks (>10,000 patterns) can be downloaded in 10,000-pattern installments to prevent crashes
+  - Bank dialog shows download buttons for each installment (e.g., "Part 1 (1-10,000)", "Part 2 (10,001-20,000)")
+  - Downloads are paginated via `/api/sentence-bank/download/:installment` endpoint
+  - Each installment generates a JSONL file with pattern range in filename

 ### Layer 1 Features:
 - Single-page UI with split panels (input | output)